Understanding the Confession of Judgment (COJ)

 Certain types of financing from alternative lenders, such as equipment loans and merchant cash advances, may come with a COJ.

-Nonbank third-party lenders use COJs on equipment financing to allow them to quickly retrieve pieces of equipment if a borrower defaults, rather than waiting through court proceedings to collect their property, Elizabeth Milito, senior executive council for the National Federation of Independent Business’s (NFIB) Small Business Legal Center, told LendingTree.
-Third-party lenders also use COJs on merchant cash advances to avoid building up legal fees that could exceed the amount of the original advance, said Milito.
+COJs on equipment financing allow lenders to quickly retrieve pieces of equipment if a borrower defaults, rather than waiting through court proceedings to collect their property, said Elizabeth Milito, a lawyer with the National Federation of Independent Business.

 Commercial leases could include COJs as well, Milito said.
 If you’re late paying rent or miss a payment entirely, a COJ would allow your landlord to immediately evict your business from the property.

 For lenders, a COJ significantly reduces the resources required to chase down a borrower that has defaulted on their payments.
-“From a lender’s perspective, it’s great because it cuts a lot of time and money out of the process,” said Steele.
+“From a lender’s perspective, it’s great because it cuts a lot of time and money out of the process,” Steele said.

-When a borrower breaches a contract, lenders typically have to take them to court to prove they did not adhere to the terms set in the loan agreement, usually meaning they didn’t pay back the loan, Steele said.
+When a borrower breaches a contract, lenders typically have to take the borrower to court to prove they did not adhere to the terms set in the loan agreement, usually meaning the borrower didn’t pay back the loan.
 For small amounts, a judge can settle the lawsuit quickly in small claims court.
 For larger amounts, lenders must file a complaint and then attend multiple hearings before potentially going to trial.
 The process could take more than six months, during which time the lender would continue to pay legal fees.